15 Costly Medicare Advantage Myths You Can’t Afford To Believe

 When you’re approaching retirement and considering your health insurance needs, Original Medicare (which provides Parts A for hospitalization and Part B for doctor’s appointments and other care) may not seem to offer everything you need.

 Medicare Advantage Plans can help replace that limited coverage and offer a more customizable level of support.
+It’s critical to understand what they are and how they work so you can avoid wasting money.

-Let’s break down some of the most common myths associated with this health care program to bring some clarity before you start shopping for health insurance this year.
+Let’s break down some of the most common myths associated with this healthcare program to bring some clarity before you start shopping for health insurance this year.

 Medicare Advantage and supplemental plans are the same